 \subsection{ACES-O: Optimized Weighting}

-ACES-C is efficient and closed-form, with provable guarantees under Assumption~\ref{asm:main}.
-To complement it in settings where the assumption may not hold, ACES-O takes an optimization-based approach, jointly optimizing the weights and the induced ranking via the following objective:
+ACES-C is an efficient closed-form method with provable guarantees under Assumption~\ref{asm:main}.
+When the assumption may fail, ACES-O jointly optimizes the weights and their induced ranking:

 where $\looauc_j(w)$ depends on $w$ through the leave-one-out scores $S^{(-j)}(w)$~(Eq.~\ref{eq:loo-score}).
-The simplex constraint does not affect the induced ranking, but is necessary because unconstrained weights can grow to infinity, making the optimization ill-defined.
-Unlike in ACES-C, the LOO-AUC values are evaluated under the current weights~$w$ rather than the fixed uniform ranking.
-Tests with $\looauc_j(w) < 1/2$ are softly down-weighted rather than permanently excluded; as the optimization improves the weights, the leave-one-out ranking also improves, potentially raising $\looauc_j(w)$ above $1/2$ and recovering initially excluded informative tests.
+The simplex constraint leaves the induced ranking unchanged but prevents unbounded weights and ill-defined optimization.
+ACES-C evaluates LOO-AUC once under uniform weights, whereas ACES-O reevaluates it under the current weights~$w$.
+In ACES-O, tests with LOO-AUC below $1/2$ are softly down-weighted, not permanently excluded; as the leave-one-out ranking improves, their values can rise above $1/2$, recovering initially excluded informative tests.

 \textbf{Theoretical motivation.} The LOO-AUC identity~(Theorem~\ref{lem:loo-identity}) gives